ianckruger/ABApp/README.md

     - Automatically Add to Everyones Calendar
     - Send a reminder (Options for Morning of, Hour before, 30 minutes before, custom)
     - WhenToMeet availability feature per user (Can change whenever)
+    - Event signup
+        - Headcount vs "signup" (everyone expected to attend vs who wants to do the event)
+        - fill out form ( Who has car, extra information )

 - **Announcments and Messages**
     - Announce to the group